-The Frederic Remington Art Museum has created the finest reproductions available by scanning an original in 3D.
-Remington's famed Broncho Buster, 1895 from the original lifetime casting #23 and The Rattlesnake from the original lifetime casting #14.
-Cast in the US using the traditional lost wax bronze casting method, each sculpture is numbered with a limited number available.
+The Frederic Remington Art Museum has created the finest reproduction available by scanning an original Remington bronze in 3D - Remington's famed The Rattlesnake from the original lifetime casting #14.
+Cast in the US using the traditional lost wax bronze casting method, the sculpture is numbered with a limited number available.

 Ordinary bronze reproductions begin as an artist examines pictures or actual originals and then creates a clay model from scratch.
 The fidelity to Remington’s originals varies widely.

 Our process begins with scientific accuracy.
 The first steps employ a technology undreamt of in Remington’s day, a 3D laser scanner captured every minute detail.
 The scanning data is then employed to create a positive copy in resin.
 This hyper accurate copy is then employed to make molds and continue production in a manner similar to Remington’s day.
 Each cast is proofed twice in production by the Museum's Curator & Education Specialist.